kapouer/matchdom/README.md

 ### to:target:range

-While `at` filter widens the range around the expression, `to` can restrict it to another sibling, the inner text content, or an attribute.
+`to` can restrict range to another sibling, the inner text content, or an attribute.

+This filter must be placed after `at:` filter, when present.

 Target can be: